-No provision for the current tax been made in these financial statements in view of cumulative taxable losses incurred by the Company as at 30 June 2020.
-In the current period, the Company has recognized deferred tax asset on the tax losses to the extent that it is probable that future taxable profits will be available against which the unused tax losses can be utilized.
+No provision for the current tax been made in these financial statements in view of cumulative taxable losses incurred by the Company as at 30 September 2020.
+The Company has recognized deferred tax asset on the tax losses to the extent that it is probable that future taxable profits will be available against which the unused tax losses can be utilized.